sujiwo/place_recognizer/HOWTO.md

 - GNSS fix in either nmea_msgs/Sentence or sensor_msgs/NavSatFix

+An example of script execution (from ROS workspace directory) to create a new map file and stored in `/tmp/result-map.dat` is as follows.
+The image topic in the bag file is /camera1/image_raw.

+<pre><code>
+$ ./install/lib/place_recognizer/train_from_bag.py --method ibow /media/user/source.bag /camera1/image_raw /tmp/result-map.dat
+</code></pre>

+For more information on script's parameters, call train_from_bag with `-h` parameter.

 ### Creating Map File from Custom Data Sources

+TODO

 ### Loading and Querying Database